ikale1234/CSE151NEWS/Methods&Results.md

 ![df](images/cleaned_df.png)

-Lastly, we engineered a "lexical diversity" feature, which spits out the number of unique tokens in each title and text.
+We also engineered a "lexical diversity" feature, which spits out the number of unique tokens in each title and text.
 This was done by simply creating a set of each list of tokens per observations (which automatically removes duplicates), and taking the length.

+After preprocessing, we moved to building our models using our preprocessed dataset.
+Initially, we tried a more general Bag of Words-style Logistic Regression to see how well we could classify our data.
+Later on for our subsequent milestone, we tested how our model performed on an XGBoost model.
+Below are the specifications for our models:

 ### Model 1 (Bag of Words Logistic Regression)
 1. **Preprocessing for Model**